mygulamali/gulamali.net/README.md

 ## Deploy to Dreamhost account

-`bundle exec rake deploy`
+`bundle exec middleman deploy`

-NB. your public SSH key for your localhost has to be in the `~/.ssh/authorized_keys2` file of your Dreamhost account for deployment to work correctly.
+NB. your public SSH key for your localhost must be in the `~/.ssh/authorized_keys2` file of your Dreamhost account for deployment to work correctly.